 - Inaugural and Graduation Masses

-- Annual Thanksgiving Celebration compulsory for students in Years 7, 8 and 12
+- Annual Thanksgiving Celebration compulsory for students in Years 7 and 12

-- Parent volunteer opportunities Pantry, Boutique, Book Hire, Carnival, Walkout
+- Parent volunteer opportunities Pantry, Boutique, Book Hire, Walkout

+- Carnival

 - Mother/Daughter Dinner

 - Father/Daughter Breakfast

+- Rita's Longest Lunch

 - Welcome and Orientation for incoming Year 7 students and their parents

 - House Warming evening

 - Academic Assemblies each Semester

 - Year 12 QTAC information evening

-- End of Semester reports for all year levels
+- End of Semester reports for all Year levels

-- Parent/Teacher interview sessions
+- Parent/Teacher/Student interview sessions

 - Parents and Friends Association monthly meetings

-- Music Support Subcommittee monthly meetings
+- Music Support Group monthly meetings

 - Sports Subcommittee monthly meetings

 - Parent information evenings on selected topics eg: Cybersafety

-Parent, teacher and student satisfaction with the College is measured in a comprehensive survey which is held every second year.
-The results of this survey show a very high satisfaction rate from all groups with feedback being used in our continuous improvement processes.
-A comprehensive survey was held in 2014.
+Parent, teacher and student satisfaction with the College is measured in a number of way including a comprehensive parent survey which is held every two years.
+The results of this survey show a very high satisfaction rate with feedback being used in our continuous improvement processes.
+A comprehensive survey was held in 2016.
 Feedback is sought on an ongoing basis through on-line surveys of students, class room surveys and feedback from parents through the parent teacher evenings, the email system, direct surveys, direct contact with Heads of House and Heads of Faculty and access to the Leadership Team as required.
-The Year 12 students and parents completed an exit survey to provide feedback about their experience at the College.